koutoftimer/idle-miner/README.md

 # Quick start

-Lauch `index.html` in your favorite browser and have a fun.
+Lauch `index.html` or visit http://koutoftimer.github.io/ in your favorite browser and have a fun.